 Have a good read.

-Child number 12 (and third of co-authorship) of Julio Cabrera and number 1 (and probably the only one) of Thiago Lenharo di Santis, the book was born from the fortunate encounter of the authors, when Cabrera was a professor and when Thiago was an undergraduate student of philosophy in the UnB (University of Brasília), around the year 2006.
-They immediately discovered the remarkable coincidences in these lucid and unpopular thoughts, sharing a moral scandal before the coldness and detachment with which thousands of humans are dumped daily on planet Earth, just for the distraction of their parents or as a mere involuntary product.
+Child number 12 (and third of co-authorship) of Julio Cabrera and number 1 (and probably the only one) of Thiago Lenharo di Santis, the book was born from the fortunate encounter of the two authors, when Cabrera was a professor and Thiago was an undergraduate student of philosophy in the UnB (University of Brasília), around the year 2006.
+They immediately discovered the remarkable coincidences around these lucid and unpopular thoughts, sharing a moral shock before the coldness and detachment with which thousands of humans are dumped daily on planet Earth, just for the distraction of their parents or as a mere involuntary product.

 It is known that in ancient Rome the gladiators greeted the emperor with the saying Morituri te salutant, “those who will die (for your amusement) salute you”.
 Thus, in the same way, Nascituri te salutant says: “those who will be born (for your amusement) salute you”.
 And, even better, those who will not be born thank you.

 To check for comments, critics and observations about the book and its authors, access the site: http://www.porqueteamonaonasceras.com.br/ (I have added a link from Wayback Machine on the highlighted text above, so that the readers can see what the site of the book looked like.
 The site is in Portuguese).

 The authors dedicate this work to their beloved children.